Skorpo/web-project-music/README.md

-# Web-Project-Music
+# Phantasm

-The project is located at <https://tophat.sunywcc.edu/~webgroup2/index.php> and is hosted on Top Hat
+Phantasm is located at <https://tophat.sunywcc.edu/~webgroup2/index.php> and is hosted on Top Hat

 ## I ) Website Description

-Web-Project-Music is an online music production environment used to create custom instrumentals by utilizing our virtual drum machine.
+Phantasm is an online music production environment used to create custom instrumentals by utilizing our virtual drum machine.

 ## II ) Supported Mechanics